-When things go wrong it’s unusual for the system to fail it’s more likely to be a people and behaviour failure.
+When things go wrong it’s unusual for the system to fail, it’s more likely to be a people and behaviour failure.
 Behavioural Based Risk Management is a little known but important aspect in business excellence dedicated to identifying risk with the aim of preventing unintended events from taking place.

-This new type of risk management is future predictive not retrospectively auditing after the event and correcting past incidents and mistakes.
+This new type of risk management is future predictive, not retrospectively auditing after the event and correcting past incidents and mistakes.
 It allows organisations to prevent potentially expensive human, business, financial, insurance and brand reputation dangers from occurring.

-By analysis of unexpected events, be they minor health & safety incidents or failures on the scale of BP’s Deep Horizon disaster, the costs associated with not identifying these are staggering.
+By analysis of unexpected events, be they minor health and safety incidents or failures on the scale of BP’s Deep Horizon disaster, the costs associated with not identifying these are staggering.
 More importantly, usually there are indicators that existed that could (should) have been picked up and acted upon to stop the event from ever occurring.
 So why are these so seldom identified in advance?
 It’s rarely because people don’t care or are incompetent, but usually due to a combination of often subtle changes to people’s behaviour, leading to eventual performance and system failure.
 Picking up these changes is usually beyond the ability of current methods of risk analysis, auditing or performance management tools

 - Leadership Risk

 - Human Risk